 - Install and configure according to product-specific instructions.
 Configure your assigned aircraft address, type, and privacy needs.

-- Verify the effectiveness of the installation and configuration after flight using the online range analyzer, then improve if required.
-Repeat this annually.
+- Verify the effectiveness of the installation and configuration after flight using online range analyzers, then improve if required.
+Repeat this whenever required, but at least annually.

 - Update at least every 365 days to avoid firmware and/or obstacle database expiration.

 - FLARM requires good GPS reception to operate.
-Install the GPS antenna with unobstructed view of the sky in all flight attitudes and at least 30 cm away from any other antenna.
+Install the GPS antenna with an unobstructed view of the sky in all flight attitudes and at least 30 cm (1 ft) away from any other antenna and from a compass.

 - Radio range is key for early traffic warnings and depends on a good installation of radio antennas and cables.
-Radio signals require unobstructed line of sight; thus avoid conducting materials (metal, carbon) in any direction you want FLARM to be effective.
-Nearby antennas, conducting material, or cables may cause interference and/or reduce effectiveness.
-Keep your antennas at least 30 cm away from any other antenna, and without direct contact to your canopy.
-Do not use splitters for FLARM radio antennas.
+Radio signals require an unobstructed line of sight and must be vertically polarized; thus avoid conducting materials (metal, carbon) in any direction you expect FLARM to be effective.
+Nearby antennas, conducting materials, compass or cables may cause interference, reduce effectiveness and/or even damage your equipment.
+Keep your antennas at least 30 cm (1 ft) away from any other antenna, and without direct contact to your canopy.
+Do not use splitters for FLARM radio signals.
+Read the document “FTD-041 Application Note FLARM Antenna Installation” for further guidance on antennas.

-- Ensure that your FLARM display communicates correctly with the FLARM device.
+- Ensure that your FLARM display is properly configured and communicates correctly with the FLARM device.

-- Use PowerFLARM for better range and radio diversity.
+- Use PowerFLARM for better performance, range and radio diversity.

 - Familiarize yourself prior to the flight with your device and the technology in detail, to operate in a safe and efficient manner and know the limitations.